BondoS/deep-clone/README.md

 >

-- On this project we'll implement two versions of deep coping
+- Examples of deep coping
   1. Basic version which will not work for functions and circular reference situation. `JSON.parse(JSON.stringify(originalObj))`
   2. Advanced version which will recursively traverse the original Object "Please check deepCloneAdvanced function in deepClone.mjs file"